Ranking (information retrieval): Models

-Boolean Models
+Boolean

 Boolean Model or BIR is a simple baseline query model where each query follows the underlying principles of relational algebra with algebraic expressions and where documents are not fetched unless they completely match with each other.
-Since the query is either fetch the document (1) or doesn’t fetch the document (0), there is no methodology to rank them.
+Since the query is either fetch the document (1) or does not fetch the document (0), there is no methodology to rank them.

-Vector Space Model
+Vector Space

-Since the Boolean Model only fetches complete matches, it doesn’t address the problem of the documents being partially matched.
+Since the Boolean Model only fetches complete matches, it does not address the problem of the documents being partially matched.
 The Vector Space Model solves this problem by introducing vectors of index items each assigned with weights.
 The weights are ranged from positive (if matched completely or to some extent) to negative (if unmatched or completely oppositely matched) if documents are present.
 Term Frequency - Inverse Document Frequency (tf-idf) is one of the most popular techniques where weights are terms (e.g. words, keywords, phrases etc.) and dimensions is number of words inside corpus.

 The similarity score between query and document can be found by calculating cosine value between query weight vector and document weight vector using cosine similarity.
 Desired documents can be fetched by ranking them according to similarity score and fetched top k documents which has the highest scores or most relevant to query vector.